matt-paul/dropdown-navigation/README.md

 ### Further work

 If i had more than two hours, I would fine tune the styling of the component, as perhaps the disadvantage of my approach was that I brought react into it, which adds time.
 If it was on a site that I knew to be static, and the menu component was not going to be reused, I would not bring react into it at all.

+### Bug

+I have just found out, having tested fine as I worked on it in Chrome and Firefox, that the menu is buggy in Safari, and does not close when an item is clicked.
+I am looking into exactly why this is happening, and what makes Safari different in this respect, so hopefully a good learning experience!